The Media Center program offers the following materials and services:

 Guidelines for Teacher Use of Media Center

-- Both media specialists have been classroom teachers and are trained in curriculum planning.
-We will be happy to assist any teacher in formulating media center assignments.
+- The media specialist is fully trained in curriculum planning and is happy to assist any teacher in formulating media center assignments, or enhancements to subject area planning.

 Media Center Use: Classes